 This will allow them to share their expertise without spending hours on calls that demand their undivided attention with little to show for it.

-Becoming more comfortable with turning down meetings is a great first step for a new manager looking to actively control their schedule – but it’s also a good idea for them to block off sections of time in their calendar, and dedicate this time to their individual contributor tasks or general admin tasks (like answering emails or checking in with colleagues).
+Becoming more comfortable with turning down meetings is a significant first step for a new manager looking to actively control their schedule – but it’s also a good idea for them to block off sections of time in their calendar and dedicate this time to their individual contributor tasks or general admin tasks (like answering emails or checking in with colleagues).

-They should make sure to allow a little more time than they think they’ll need for each task, too, because things rarely go exactly to plan, and emergencies won’t pay any heed to a “Do not book” message.
+They should allow a little more time than they think they’ll need for each task because things rarely go exactly as planned, and emergencies won’t pay any heed to a “Do not book” message.

-If the adminstrative work is taking up too much of their time, they should try automating some of their processes.
+If the administrative work takes up too much of their time, they should try automating some of their processes.
 For example, do they still schedule meetings manually?
-In that case, they should try an online scheduling tool like Calendly, or sharing their Google calendar with people and asking them to find an open slot.
-Do they receive notifications about the same information in multiple places?
-Instead of receiving an email, a Slack notification, and a mobile ping every time someone leaves a comment on Asana or Google docs, we suggest choosing one place to receive all their notifications and changing their settings for the other channels.
+In that case, they should try an online scheduling tool like Calendly or share their Google calendar with people and ask them to find an open slot.
+Or do they receive notifications about the same information in multiple places?
+Instead of receiving an email, a Slack notification, and a mobile ping every time someone leaves a comment on Asana or Google Docs, we suggest choosing one place to receive all their notifications and changing their settings for the other channels.